 Efficient, reliable infrastructure that safely moves people, goods, and information is the bedrock of our society.
 As an engineer and entrepreneur, I know firsthand that jobs are created and improvements are made to our communities when we invest in our infrastructure.
 Regrettably, however, far too many of our roads, bridges, tunnels, and pipes have fallen into a state of disrepair.

-That is why I am proud to have supported bold and bipartisan efforts to upgrade our nation’s outdated infrastructure.
-Notably, I helped get the Infrastructure Investment and Jobs Act (IIJA) signed into law.
+To successfully move forward in the 21st century our country needs bold and bipartisan efforts to upgrade our nation’s outdated infrastructure and I’m proud to support these actions Notably, I helped get the Infrastructure Investment and Jobs Act (IIJA) signed into law.
 This bipartisan package represents a long overdue investment in our Commonwealth’s and nation’s infrastructure.
 Among other measures, the IIJA provides billions in funding directly to Pennsylvania to upgrade roads and bridges, improve transportation safety, eliminate the Amtrak maintenance backlog, expand rail service, modernize our transit systems, improve the resiliency of our infrastructure, expand our clean energy transmission network, remove lead pipes and service lines, expand electric vehicle charging infrastructure, and connect every American to reliable, high-speed internet access.
 These investments are estimated to provide around 2 million jobs per year over the course of the decade.

 In the IIJA, I was particularly proud to support funding to benefit our community, such as critical stormwater investments to ensure we are better equipped to handle future extreme weather events like Hurricane Ida.
 The package also includes significant funding to upgrade our nation’s ports which will help address the post-COVID supply chain disruptions, which are uniquely impacting every family and business.
 Together, these historic, bipartisan investments will create millions of good-paying American jobs and allow our economy to prosper for decades to come.